IRA Year- End Reminders

-If you’re still working, review the 2015 IRA contribution and deduction limits to make sure you are taking full advantage of the opportunity to save for your retirement.
-You can make 2015 IRA contributions until April 17, 2017, but please see IRS Publication 509, Tax Calendars, for how statewide holidays may delay this deadline.
+If you’re still working, review the 2016 IRA contribution and deduction limits to make sure you are taking full advantage of the opportunity to save for your retirement.
+You can make 2016 IRA contributions until April 17, 2017, but please see IRS Publication 509, Tax Calendars, for how statewide holidays may delay this deadline.

 Required minimum distributions

 If you are age 70½ or older this year, you must take a 2016 required minimum distribution by December 31, 2016 (by April 1, 2017, if you turned 70½ in 2016).
 You can calculate the amount of your IRA required minimum distribution by using our Worksheets.
 You must calculate the required minimum distribution separately for each IRA that you own other than any Roth IRAs, but you can withdraw the total amount from one or more of your non-Roth IRAs.
 Remember that you face a 50% excise tax on any required minimum distribution that you fail to take on time.

 - Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs)

 - Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs)